microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraGroupOwner.md

 ## Description

 The `Remove-EntraGroupOwner` cmdlet removes an owner from a group in Microsoft Entra ID.
-Specify the `ObjectId` and `OwnerId` parameters to remove an owner from a group.
+Specify the `GroupId` and `OwnerId` parameters to remove an owner from a group.

 ## Examples